RichardPalme/fasm/README.md

 database of undirected labeled graphs by making use of graph edit distances.
 For more information about this method, see
 R. Palme, P. Welke: "Frequent Generalized Graph Mining via Graph Edit Distances", under review at SeDaMi’22 Workshop at ECML/PKDD.
+R. Palme: "Frequent Approximate Subgraph Mining with Polynomial Delay", master's thesis.

 The graphs in the database can have vertex and/or edge labels.
 The mining process uses a taxonomy on the vertex labels.